carbon-design-system/rfcs/text/0000-carbon-addons.md

 - Integrated into the Carbon Ecosystem
 - Accessible

-Carbon Addons can also contain connections to APIs and components that are already hooked up to databases.
+Carbon Addons can also contain connections to APIs and components that are already hooked up to data.

 #### Goals of a Carbon Addon
 - To decrease front end development time.